 It's just as important.
 A lack of skilled workers, new laws and regulations such as GDPR or the ECJ ruling on the mandatory recording of working hours - these challenges all point to making investments in digital working time management.
 Whether you're a company with two to 200,000 staff, ATOSS has a solution for you.
 Our cloud software Crewmeister is ideal for small enterprises, startups, and trade businesses employing up to about 30 members of staff.
 It can be launched in the Cloud in 60 seconds and configured within 15 minutes, allowing companies to hit the ground running.
 You can record working hours, manage vacations, and deploy staff - quick and easily.
 Last year alone, we won well over 1,600 customers in the small business segment.
-And we also have more than 3,000 customers in the a national and international level.
-There's no getting away from the fact that a legally compliant system is businesscritical in averting adverse legal consequences.
-For us, of course, it's the necessary basis upon which we can develop the kinds of conversations with our customers that we want to be having - like those around demand-driven workforce management.
+And we also have more than 3,000 customers in the classic SME segment, you might be interested to know.